alexschmid3/alexschmid3.github.io/_pages/publications.md

 ---

 ## In Preparation

-Vehicle routing with relay: an arc-based column generation approach, with Cynthia Barnhart, Alexandre Jacquillat, and Riley Lenaway.
+- Task assignment and route planning in robotic warehousing: a learning-enhanced large-scale neighborhood search approach, with Cynthia Barnhart, Alexandre Jacquillat, and Riley Lenaway.

-Vehicle routing with relay: an arc-based column generation approach, with Alexandre Jacquillat and Kai Wang.
+- Vehicle routing with relay: an arc-based column generation approach, with Alexandre Jacquillat and Kai Wang.

 ## Talks

-**INFORMS Annual Meeting 2021**, Vehicle routing with relay: an arc-based column generation approach
+- **INFORMS Annual Meeting 2021**, Vehicle routing with relay: an arc-based column generation approach

-**INFORMS Transportation and Logistics Workshop**, Vehicle routing with relay: an arc-based column generation approach
+- **INFORMS Transportation and Logistics Workshop**, Vehicle routing with relay: an arc-based column generation approach